 What do we get by correlating the graph?

-When you see a relationship between two sets of data like an increase in response time corresponds to increase in no. of users and heap size that uncovers an area for further investigation and analysis.
+When you see a relationship between two sets of data an increase in response time corresponds to an increase in no. of users and heap size that uncovers an area for further investigation and analysis.
 Refer to the below graph:

 It shows an association between client-side metrics and the server data.
-The graph shows that when no. of users become 40 then a sudden increase in heap size and similar we can see when users become 70 and 100.
+The graph shows that when no. of users becomes 40 then a sudden increase in heap size and similar we can see when users become 70 and 100.
 It shows that the garbage collector needs investigation.

 In a similar fashion, you can merge the client and server-side graphs to identify the exact bottleneck.